boffutt28/thoughts/README.md

 # Overview
 This repository is meant to be a collection of writings on all things related to building products and businessees in open source, infrastructure, and AI.
 The intent is to provide a single collection point that allows for feedback and conversation.

-My hope is that by posting here as opposed to blogging others can add their thoughts as well.
-The collective conciousess is nearly always a better one than the individual.
+Opinions and thoughts are not really static things.
+Like code, they are constantly being "debugged" and evolved over time.
+The hope is that using Github will allow for this sort of evolution vs a more static format such as a blog.

 # Table of Contents